FydeOS/chromium_os-riscv64/README.md

-The project aims to illustrate how to construct a available RISV-V toolchains for developers.
+The project aims to illustrate how to construct RISV-V toolchains for developers.
-In the following steps, We first prepare a ChroimumOS environment, replace overlays with our private overlays to build basic cross compilers in gentoo chroot.
+In the following steps, We first prepare a ChroimumOS develop environment, replace overlays with our private overlays to build basic cross compilers in Gentoo chroot.
 Finally, build ChroimumOS packages in RISC-V by cross compilers.

 Known issue: Chromium can't be built successfully.